 It’s hard to argue from a simple cost-saving point of view the pass is fantastic Value.
 We saved $180 over the standard entry prices which is pretty staggering.
 It does not always tell the whole story.

 Reality is some of the attractions we did we might not have done if they were not on the pass.
-Attractions like the Radio City Hall Tour and the Ride and Madame Tausauds, were probably not on the agenda if we were paying separately.
+Attractions like the Radio City Hall Tour and the Ride and Madame Tussauds, were probably not on the agenda if we were paying separately.
 The Ride and the City hall tour we fantastic additions and we would have missed out without the pass.
 Whereas Madame Taussads we could have done without but at least we didn’t pay for entry!

 As ever, we found the Pass completely transformed our trip.
 Instead of wandering aimlessly refusing to pay for things, we tore around the city with abandon doing exactly what we wanted when we wanted.
 The ease at which we put our itinerary together based around the pass attractions was incredible while allowing us the flexibility to still do attractions on days where the weather suited.
-It is for these sort of reasons we really love Passes as the really can elevate a trip from mediocre to bucket list crushing status.
+It is for these sorts of reasons we really love Passes as they really can elevate a trip from mediocre to bucket list crushing status.

 We also didn’t try very hard.
 There were several times where we either chose not to do certain attractions on the pass we could have done or we had other things planned.
 So we’re unable to make use.
 If we had been more committed we could have easily done more than the $379 of attractions we did.